tu-studio/lac26_presentation/slides/00-all.md

 Notes:

-- Ok, so now that you hopefully have an overview of the neural music production field in academia, I want to show you three of our latest contributions in this area
+- OK, so now that you hopefully have an overview of the neural music production field in academia, I want to show you three of our latest contributions in this area

 ---